ml5885/model_internal_sleuthing/README.md

 ### Probe Training

-Two types of probing tasks are supported:
+Two types of probing tasks are implemented:

 1. Multiclass inflection probing
-2. Lexeme classification probing
+2. Multiclass lexeme probing

 Each comes with corresponding control tasks to validate findings.